DURABLE RESPONSE RATES THROUGH 5 YEARS1,2

 References:

-1. Armstrong AW, Warren R, Strober B, et al. Deucravacitinib in moderate to severe plaque psoriasis: 5-year, long-term safety and clinical and patient-reported efficacy results from the phase 3 POETYK PSO-1, PSO-2, and LTE trials.
-Presented at the Winter Clinical Dermatology Conference; February 14-19, 2025; Waikoloa, Hawaii.
+1. Armstrong AW, Warren RB, Strober B, et al. Deucravacitinib in moderate to severe plaque psoriasis: 5-year, long-term safety and efficacy results from the phase 3 POETYK PSO-1, PSO-2, and LTE trials.
+Presented at: Winter Clinical Dermatology Conference; February 14-19, 2025; Waikoloa, Hawaii.

 SOTYKTU, SOTYKTU 360 SUPPORT, and SOTYKTU logo are trademarks of Bristol-Myers Squibb Company.